-There are so many reasons to join the club.
+There are so many reasons to learn a new language.

 Okay, it sounds like a grand claim to begin with.
 And yes, we know happiness isn’t exactly a clear metric you can measure.